netfilebox/netfilebox/README.md

 Both install types are simple to do.
 Just copy and paste the listed commands one at a time.

 ### Install Type 1: images pre-built by NetFileBox
-Initialize the Centos VM, dowload Docker images and create users and groups.
-A vagrant reload is needed to start the Docker containers.
+The three commands below will install, update and configure Centos on Vagrant.
+It will download and install Docker and create the necessary users and groups for the system.
 ```ShellSession
 cd ./vagrant
 vagrant up
 vagrant reload
 ```
 Login to the VM and run setup.sh.
-This script sets environment variables and configures another script to launch Docker containers at startup.
+This script sets environment variables and configures another script to pull the Docker images from NetFileBox docker hub repository and launch the containers at startup.
 ```ShellSession
 vagrant ssh
 cd netfilebox/host